UoA-Maker-Club/smart-lanterns/README.md

 ### `Step 4.2: Configuration File`

-Open the demo code in the Arduino IDE
+Open the demo code in the Arduino IDE (Step 2.3)

-copy paste each field into the **config.h** and add your WIFI details (SSID and password)
+copy paste each field into the **config.h** and add your WIFI details (name and password)

 ### `Step 4.3: Pattern`